enermaps/enermaps/cm/README.md

 # Track building errors

-If the new CM isn't build correctly we can track the error with dis Docker command :
+If the new CM isn't built correctly we can track the error with this Docker command :

 ```
 docker-compose logs [SERVICE]